askasoft/pango/cog/README.md

 	// on that key prior to the call to `Set`.
 	Remove(k K) (ov V, ok bool)

-	// Removes remove all items with key of ks.
+	// RemoveAll remove all items with key of ks.
-	Removes(ks ...K)
+	RemoveAll(ks ...K)

-	// Contain looks for the given key, and returns true if the key exists in the map.
-	Contain(k K) bool

-	// Contains looks for the given key, and returns true if the key exists in the map.
+	// Contains Test to see if the map contains the given key Contains(k K) bool

-	Contains(ks ...K) bool
+	// ContainsAll Test to see if the map contains all keys of ks ContainsAll(ks ...K) bool

 	// Keys returns the key slice
 	Keys() []K